andymlau/ChargeRoulette/README.md

 - The 'Total charge' above should be checked in each instance to make sure that the total molecule charge is correct.

+#### Runtime

+ChargeRoulette has linear time complexity and takes roughly 2 seconds to sample 10 charges from a 157 residue long protein, i.e. n_sample=10 will take ~20 seconds.

 ### Other useful customisations:

 #### Changing the pdb2gmx run command